 I was one of the first 30 patients to have received a liver transplant performed at UCLA by Dr. Busuttil.
 Now him and his liver transplant team has performed well over 6,000 transplants since 1984.

 I began seeing Dr. Leonard Goldstein at UCLA in 1994.
 I was diagnosed with auto immune cirrhosis in 1970 at age five.
 I enjoyed seeing Dr. Goldstein at his "unique" office in building 200 where I made many trips over the course of 22 years.
 In February 2006, my 2nd [...]

 This year, patient Steve McDowell received what is arguably the best birthday present ever – a life-saving liver transplant – at Ronald Reagan UCLA Medical Center.
-Not only was the operation an amazing birthday gift, it was [...]
+Not only was the operation an amazing birthday gift, it was a landmark procedure [...]

 My name is Jonathan.
 In 2004, after experiencing a minor infarction of the right kidney, I received a body scan which yielded a devastating result.
 It revealed that I had a large mass on my liver, about the size of a softball.
 I was stunned, shocked, and uncertain of the [...]

 Ever since 2008, I have been volunteering at UCLA's CURE: Digestive Diseases Research Center with pancreatic cancer research and later at UCLA's Iris Canter Breast Imaging Center with their clinical research.
 However, I never, in my wildest dreams, thought that I would one day be a patient at UCLA.
 Amidst [...]